A neutrino flare candidate potentially associated with X-ray emission from tidal disruption event ATLAS17jrp: Analysis and Results

+where we employ a box-shaped temporal PDF parameterized by central time $T_0$ and full width $T_{\mathrm{W}}$, with events uniformly distributed within this temporal window.
 Compared to a time-integrated search, the time-dependent search may reduce the background and enhance the probability of identifying neutrino sources.
 In Eq.~$\left(\ref{eq:bpdf}\right)$, $B^{\text{spat}}_i$ represents the background spatial PDF, and $B^{\text{ener}}_i$ is the background energy PDF.
 Both are nearly uniform in right ascension, with detailed descriptions provided in \cite{Huang_MN_2022}.
-The background temporal PDF is assumed to be constant, i.e., $B^{\text{temp}}=1/T_L$, where $T_L$ is the livetime of the data sample.
+The background temporal PDF is assumed to be constant, i.e., $B^{\text{temp}}=1/T_{\mathrm{L}}$, where $T_{\mathrm{L}}$ is the livetime of the data sample.